HUST-NingKang-Lab/ASD-cancer/README.md

 ## Example
 We provide the data of LIHC (Liver hepatocellular carcinoma) as an example dataset in the `data` folder.
 To run the script using the sample dataset, use the following command:

-To load the pretrained models and save the results in the `results` folder:
+To load the pretrained models and save the results in the `results` folder.
+This command took 10 minutes on a computer with Intel(R) Xeon(R) CPU E5-2630 v4 CPU and NVIDIA Tesla K80 GPU.

 ```
 python main.py -a data/micro.csv \